JasonTraud/Keysight-Automation/README.md

 Example of taking individual samples.
 Example also exports all data into a CSV file with time stamps for each acquisition to highlight the sampling rate limitations when taking individual measurements.

 ### maxSampling
 Example of sampling data as quickly as possible on the 34465A and retrieving once complete.
 This will sample at 5000 samples/second.
 The base model supports 50,000 readings with the optional memory upgrade supporting 2,000,000 readings.

+### timeBasedSampling
+Example of acquiring data on the 34465A based on an internal timer.
+This example sets the timer 100ms and collects 100 samples.